jcburley/joker/GOSTD.md

 Note that `gostd` is still very much a "work in progress".
 It does not convert the entire `std` library provided by Go.
 Omissions are generally due to language features (of Go), used by packages (their types, constants, variables, standalone functions, and receivers), that the `gostd` tool does not yet convert, and so omits from the generated code that gets built into Joker.

+## Recent Design Changes

+### 2009-10-26

+Values returned by functions (this includes receivers and methods) are now returned "as-is", rather than (for some types) autoconverted to suitable Joker representations.

+For example, calling a Go function returning `[]string` now returns a `GoObject` wrapping that same object (which has a type named `arrayOfstring`, since `[` and `]` are invalid symbol characters), rather than a vector of String objects.

+Use `(vec ...)` to perform an explicit conversion, in this example, as `GoObject`s that wrap appropriate types are `Seqable` and thus support `(count ...`), `(rest ...)`, and so on.

+This change improves performance in cases where the returned value will be used as-is, or only limited information (such as a given element or the number of elements) is needed, by Joker code, and where the number of returned elements (or their individual elements) is large.

+*Note:* Vectors are still returned when the called Go function returns multiple arguments, since Go does not define multiple arguments as a single type.

 ## Design Principles

 The `go.std.` namespaces being automatically generated, they are not necessarily intended for direct use by business logic: